Sawan Ki Ghata

 Sawan Ki Ghata (lit.
 'Monsoon cloud') is a 1966 Bollywood musical romance produced and directed by Shakti Samanta.
 It stars Manoj Kumar, Sharmila Tagore, Mumtaz in lead roles, along with Pran, Jeevan, Madan Puri in other important roles.
 The music was composed by O. P. Nayyar.
+The film was the 8th highest-grossing film of the year.

 Plot

-The film starts with a car accident on a hilly region.
-Due to break fail, a car fall down and driver became dead soon, in that car there was a child and a suitcase full of rupees and jewelleries.
+The film starts with a car accident in a hilly region.
+Due to a brake failure, a car falls and the driver dies soon.
+In that car, there was a child and a suitcase full of rupees and jewellery.
 Two poor local labour Bansilal and Shamsher sees the whole incident.
 Shamsher loots the suitcase and wants to kill the child as he wants no other would be aware of the incident, but Bansilal saves the child and starts taking care of the child, he names him Gopal.
 After some years, Gopal is now a school going boy and fond of his pet horse.
 He is in friendship relation with Seema, the only daughter of Shamsher, who now calls himself Rana.
 This angers Rana and he warns Bansilal to send Gopal to another city, which he does.
 When Gopal becomes adult, he wants to visit his father and goes to the village.
 After reaching there he doesn't locate anything about his father, but meets with a stranger.
 Who is he?
 What he wants?